yosbelms/cor/docs/documentation.md

 ### Build

 `build` command compiles packages and its dependencies, the resulting javascript code will be packed and written to a standalone `.js` file inside the specified package.
-CRL will be enbedded in the head of the resulting file.
+CRL will be embedded in the head of the resulting file.
 The `build` command supports four types of packages: AMD, CommonJS, Global and DOM Ready.

 Usage:
 ```